torqueforge/rentpath-2015-april/outline_day_3.md

 If it's not lunch-time yet, have some of them give presentations here.
 Usually, however, presentations happen after lunch.

 *LUNCH*

 ### Farm, Null Object Pattern

 Introduce the Farm exercise.

-* Tell them about 40 times that they cannot change Animal and that they should pretend they can't see the code in Animal.
+- Tell them about 40 times that they cannot change Animal and that they should pretend they can't see the code in Animal.
-* Show the 'articalize' refinement.
+- Show the 'articalize' refinement.
 Tell them not to worry about it; it just works.
-* Tell everyone if they look at the problem and already know the solution, that they can't let the cat out of the bag for others.
+- Tell everyone if they look at the problem and already know the solution, that they can't let the cat out of the bag for others.
 They are welcome to help teach, but they must do so by asking leading questions, not by explaining the NullObject Pattern.

-The goal is to get them to express this problem as one they know], and then to fix it with the technique they learned in Bottles.
+The goal is to get them to express this problem as one they know, and then to fix it with the technique they learned in Bottles.
 That means they have to write to entire 'if' statement down, and then get an object to stand in for both the true branch and the false branch.
 Since Animal already exists, they just need to figure out that they should create NullAnimal.

 Sometimes they write the if statement and say "I see, I could just monkey patch nil to add #sound and #species".
 If they say this, let them...

     class NilClass
       def sound